timotholt/sba-308/README.md

 ======================================================================

-THE INDEX.HTML web page is actually useful and produces useful results!!
+This SBA project actually has a real user interface in index.html

+The app dynamically parses the structures CourseInfo, AssignmentGroup, and SubmissionData and present it in the html page.
+The console.log is also fed into the html page so provide a single user experience for the whole app.

+Notes:

 In the assignment notes, the assignment requirements is to log the data to the console.
-I overrode the console.log() function so that all console.log() ouputs get sent to BOTH the standard console.log() function AND are written to the index.html.
+I overrode the console.log() function so that all console.log() ouputs get sent to BOTH the standard console.log() function AND written to the console window in index.html.

 ![Alt text](https://github.com/timotholt/sba-308/blob/main/Screenshot%202024-09-22%20113037.png)